ed-donner/llm_engineering/README.md

 ### Starting in Week 3, we'll also be using Google Colab for running with GPUs

 You should be able to use the free tier or minimal spend to complete all the projects in the class.
 I personally signed up for Colab Pro+ and I'm loving it - but it's not required.

+Learn about Google Colab and set up a Google account (if you don't already have one) [here](https://colab.research.google.com/)

 The colab links are in the Week folders and also here:
 - For week 3 day 1, this Google Colab shows what [colab can do](https://colab.research.google.com/drive/1DjcrYDZldAXKJ08x1uYIVCtItoLPk1Wr?usp=sharing)